 16. Notes Payable

-In 2022, the Group availed of various unsecured peso denominated short-term loans from local bank with terms ranging from 1 to 30 days with annual interest rate of 3.75%.
+In 2022, the Group availed of various unsecured peso denominated short-term loans from local bank with terms ranging from 1 to 30 days with annual interest rate of 3.75% which are settled within the same year.